Training

 Research projects

-Several fascinating and innovative research projects with various cancer-related themes are offered:
+Several fascinating and innovative research projects with various life sciences-related themes are offered:

 - Cell Signalling and Protein Dynamics